Skip to Main Content

 Make sure to properly CITE your academic articles using APA or MLA style!
 You can get citing help inside the database, but it is ONLY a starting point.
 There will be mistakes or information missing from the citation generated by the database.
 Spot the errors and make the appropriate corrections.
 Refer to the Purdue OWL for RULES and examples.

-For each of my communication concepts, I found a relevant entry from the online Oxford Research Encyclopedia of Communication.
+For my communication concept, I found a relevant entry from the online Oxford Research Encyclopedia of Communication.

 I searched on "politeness theory" and selected this entry on Language and Culture which includes a discussion of the concept.